Pharmacist Burnout: How to Banish Stress and Stay Healthy

 So how are pharmacists coping with COVID-19?

-At iApotheca, we talk to a lot a lot of pharmacists; we’re all about pharmacy, all day, every day.
+At iApotheca, we talk to a lot of pharmacists; we’re all about pharmacy, all day, every day.
 Our pharmacists work in all sorts of professional settings all over North America.
-From clinics to mail order pharmacies, chains to small, independent stores.
+From clinics to mail-order pharmacies, chains to small, independent stores.

 And things are stressful everywhere.